sapegin/washingcode-book/manuscript/110_Other_techniques.md

 It’s definitely more code, but now all the state management is contained in our reducer function.
 We also added another layer of protection: now certain actions are only allowed in certain statuses; for example, `LoadSuccess` only makes sense when we’re loading data (`Loading` status).

-We’ve created a very simple _finite-state machine_:
+We’ve created a very simple _finite-state machine_.

 ![State machine diagram](images/tweets-state-machine.svg)